flavluc/dotfiles/README.md

 configuration files for my operating system (still a work in progress). these are pretty specific to my needs and taste, but you may find something useful.

-right now i'm too lazy to write proper readme file, so i'll leave you with some screenshots.

  ## screenshots

 ![terminal](screenshots/terminals.png)